 This shader shows various world positionning data in a fighter jet like HUD with emission :

-_CameraDepthTexture is available (see note for depth).The HUD displays like a skybox that is anchored to the object on which the shader is applied ; like a reflector sight.
-The central crosshair will we aligned with the surface normal vector.
-This works well on a simple quad.
-For more complex geometries, you must ensure that all triangles have the same normal and tangent vectors ; this can be done with custom normals in blender.
+For more complex geometries, you must ensure that all triangles have the same normal vectors ; this can be done with custom normals in blender.

-Apply to any mesh (only 1 vertex required), and it will display lighting configuration elements that touch the mesh renderer as gizmos in the world :
+Display lighting configuration elements that touch the mesh renderer as gizmos in the world :

 Applied to mesh, this shaders displays the tangent space at each vertex as small 3D lines.

-Material that does not render the triangles.
+Material that does not render anything.

 This is useful to fill material slots that cannot be disabled by animators on avatars (skinned mesh slots).